Making an Unlicensed Radio Transmission

-A person charged with makingprohibited radio transmissions can be charged with a third degree felony for making a radio transmission under Florida Statute Section 877.27 is punishable by up to five years in Florida State Prision and a $5,000 fine.
+A person charged with makingprohibited radio transmissions can be charged with a third degree felony punishable by up to five years in Florida State Prison and a $5,000 fine.

 Some of these allegations involve global positioning system (GPS) jammers, which are devices using radio frequency transmitters in order to intentionally block, jam, or interfere with GPS systems.
-It is illegal to market, sell, or use GPS jammers in the United States.
-See GPS.gov for Information About GPS Jamming.
+Federal law makes it illegal to market, sell, or use GPS jammers.

 Such devices have been linked to cargo thefts throughout the United States.
 See Federal Bureau of Investigation, Private Industry Notification 141002-001, Cargo Thieves use GPS Jammers to Mask GPS Trackers (Oct.
 2, 2014).